Arun-GH/myymotto-vehicle-manager/replit.md

 - Added rating API routes for creating, retrieving all ratings, and fetching user-specific ratings
 - Rating form automatically uses user profile data behind the scenes (name, phone, email) without requiring user input
 - Complete form validation with React Hook Form and Zod schema validation for all rating fields
-- Streamlined rating dialog with clean interface: star rating system and optional feedback textarea only
+- Streamlined rating dialog with clean mobile-optimized interface: compact star rating system and optional feedback textarea
+- Mobile-friendly design with smaller fonts, reduced spacing, and optimized button sizes for better touch experience
 - Updated rating question to focus on "overall experience and usefulness of Myymotto" for more specific feedback
 - Database integration stores all rating submissions with userId association and timestamp tracking
 - Enhanced user experience with loading states, success/error toast notifications, and form reset after submission